The Estella Canziani Post-Graduate Bursary for Research

 Scope of the Bursary

-The Bursary is intended to support the research aspects of an applicant's programme of study.
+The Bursary is intended to support the research aspects of an applicant’s programme of study.
 Funding will not be provided for tuition fees or any fees related to registration and matriculation on a programme of study.
-The scope of an applicant's research may be on any aspect of Folklore Studies broadly defined, and may be conducted at any university in the United Kingdom.
+The scope of an applicant’s research may be on any aspect of folklore studies broadly defined, and may be conducted at any university or higher educational institution in the United Kingdom.
 The Bursary may be used for assistance in the conduct of research such as: